mjtiv/VADT/README.md

 Program takes in a raw VCF file, filters the data and then performs various statistical analysis for detection of allele specific expression (ASE) to identify highly confident occurrences of ASE.

-Code was developed in the Abasht Laboratory at the University of Delaware under the supervision of [Dr. Behnam Abasht](http://canr.udel.edu/faculty/behnam-abasht/).
+Overall program was originally developed in the Abasht Laboratory at the University of Delaware under the supervision of [Dr. Behnam Abasht](http://canr.udel.edu/faculty/behnam-abasht/).
+The statistical models and overall accuracy of their code development was overseen by [Dr. Jing Qiu](https://canr.udel.edu/faculty/jing-qiu/)

 Please contact Dr. Behnam Abasht (abasht@udel.edu) with any questions or concerns.